The History of Wedding Rings

 Wedding rings have been worn by men as well as women since WWII.
 Rings acted as a memento of their loved ones, far away on the front, as well as a way of affirming loyalty to their beloved.

-Today, men’s wedding rings often have a stylish finish, with many men opting for engraved or diamond-set wedding rings.
+Today, men’s wedding rings often have a stylish finish, with many men opting for engraved bands or diamond-set wedding rings.
 While some may prefer the understated style of plain bands, there are a plethora of styles available for the modern groom, from two-tone or bi-metal creations to diamond wedding rings and minimalist bands set with a single diamond.
-As a result, grooms have more choice than ever when it comes to selecting the perfect men’s wedding ring
+As a result, grooms have more choice than ever when it comes to selecting the perfect men’s wedding ring.

 London Victorian Ring Co men's platinum and rose gold wedding rings